Man-in-the-Middle Attack

 But ATMs are such a niche target (ATM Jackpotting Attack), so why should you even be reading this?
 Well, it’s not just ATMs that are the target.
 You might be, too.
 And no, not for the purpose of finding out your lunch plans.
 Hackers might want to gain access to the organization you work in and may use you to do so.

-Man in the Middle Attacks on Organizations and Individuals
+Man-in-the-Middle Attacks on Organizations and Individuals

 BeagleBone